lucaTriboli/DiMHepy/README.md

 # README.md (DiMHepy)
 ## Overview
-DiMHepy is a Python3 module that provide an alternative view of the outputs produced by the software pyani.\n If you use this tool, please cite our article: https://doi.org/10.1002/mbo3.938
+DiMHepy is a Python3 module that provide an alternative view of the outputs produced by the software pyani.
+If you use this tool, please cite our article: https://doi.org/10.1002/mbo3.938

 ## Installation